For daily wit & wisdom, sign up for the Almanac newsletter.

-Here are some ways to judge the weather, grounded on 50 years’ experience and observations by an ancient English shepherd in 1812.
+Here are a few ways to judge the weather, grounded on 50 years’ experience and observations by an English shepherd in 1812.

 “Little round clouds like a dapple grey, and at the same time a north wind blows, denote fair weather for a few days.”